tristandunn/tristandunn/_posts/2015-11-05-authenticate-with-dribbble.md

 reminder that if you want more than read-only access you'll need to request [other scopes][7].

-On to the hard part, the idea.
+See the [dribbble-example][9] repository for the complete source code to the application.
+Now on to the hard part, the idea.
 [E-mail me](mailto:hello@tristandunn.com) if you make an application, or if you have any comments or questions.